Tensor Product Scheme for Computing Bound States of the Quantum Mechanical Three-Body Problem: Conclusion and outlook

 \section{Conclusion and outlook}

-In this article, we have considered a quantum system of two heavy particles interacting with a light one in both 1D and 2D.
-Pseudo-spectral methods and (rational) Chebyshev polynomials have been applied to create a fast converging discretization scheme for the Hamiltonian.
-Moreover, we have presented a novel method to exploit the tensor structure of the discretized Hamiltonian in iterative eigensolvers.
-The improved hardware efficiency of our tensor-based implementation is expected to deliver a speed-up of about a factor 100 when compared to the sparse matrix representation used in previous studies of the three-body problem.
+In this article, we present a novel, computationally-efficient tensor method to analyze the quantum-mechanical three-body problem with local two-body interactions in 1D and 2D.
+To build a matrix representation of the Schr\"odinger equation for the three-body problem, we have applied a pseudo-spectral method based on the rational Chebyshev polynomials.
+For the computation of the corresponding three-body binding energies, we have investigated different iterative methods for the diagonalization of the Hamiltonian matrix, namely the Krylov-Schur and the Jacobi-Davidson QR method with and without preconditioning.
+As a crucial point in implementing these methods, we have exploited the tensor product structure of the Hamiltonian to avoid storing redundant blocks of the matrix.
+Based on the direct solution of a Sylvester equation, we have developed an effective preconditioning strategy in the 1D case for accelerating a Jacobi-Davidson QR iterative eigensolver.
+In this way, the improved hardware efficiency of our tensor-based implementation has delivered a speed-up of about a factor 100 compared to the sparse matrix representation and Krylov methods that were utilized in previous studies of the three-body problem.

-Based on the direct solution of a Sylvester equation, we have developed an effective preconditioning strategy for the 1D problem.
-This preconditioner is then applied to accelerate a Jacobi-Davidson QR iterative eigensolver.
-Our numerical simulations confirm the convergence rate of the discretization and demonstrate an improvement of orders of magnitude in the time-to-solution for the preconditioned Jacobi-Davidson method over previously used Krylov methods.
-Combined with the additional factor of 100 resulting from the increased hardware efficiency of our implementation, this will allow studying the three-body problem more thoroughly then before.

-To enable extensive numerical simulations of the 2D problem in the future, we will follow the paths identified above, namely exploiting symmetry, hybrid parallelization and low-rank approximation.
-As an outlook, the three-body problem in 1D and 2D can also be investigated with a focus on the computation of bound and resonant states embedded in the continuous spectrum.
-The methods developed in the present article will strongly support this endeavor.
+By developing a high performance implementation of our solution techniques that can be used on current supercomputers, we have shown for the first time the universal behavior of the 2D heavy-heavy-light three-body system when the ground-state energy of the heavy-light subsystems approaches zero.
+For this purpose, we have compared the numerically calculated three-body energies for different two-body interaction potentials of finite range.
+Close to the resonance they are approximately equal and coincide with the predicted three-body energy for a two-body contact interaction in the case of non-identical bosonic particles with equal masses.
+Thus, our newly developed tensor method is of crucial relevance for subsequent studies of the quantum-mechanical three-body problem in one and two spatial dimensions.